-EMDR: Therapy for overcoming Stress, Anxiety and Trauma.
+EMDR: Therapy for overcoming stress, anxiety and trauma

-However, EMDR has been shown to be effective also for the treatment of panic and anxiety disorders, phobias, depression, survivors of early sexual abuse, the management of chronic pain and complicated mourning.
+EMDR is NICE (National Institute for Health and Clinical Excellence) recommended for the treatment of PTSD (Post Traumatic Stress Disorder).
+However, EMDR has been shown to be effective also for the treatment of panic and anxiety disorders, phobias, depression, survivors of early sexual abuse, the management of chronic pain, and complicated mourning.

 Eye Movement Desensitisation and Reprocessing (EMDR) is a comprehensive, integrative psychotherapy approach.
 Containing elements of Cognitive Behavioural, Interpersonal, Experiential and Body-Centred Therapies within a structured protocol, it is designed to maximise treatment effects.

 How does EMDR work?

 EMDR is an information processing therapy and uses an eight-phase approach to address the experiential elements of a wide range of presenting issues.
 It looks at the client's past experiences, or origins of the disturbance, the current situations that trigger dysfunctional beliefs, sensations and emotions, and the positive experience needed to enhance future adaptive behaviours and mental wellbeing.

 The first phase is a history-taking session where the therapist assesses the client's readiness for EMDR and develops a 'treatment plan'.
 Client and therapist together identify possible targets for EMDR processing.
 The targets are likely to include recent distressing events, related historical experiences, and current situations that are creating an emotional disturbance.
 This stage of the work should also include the building of the relationship between client and therapist.